erdnaxeli/clip/docs/user guide/help.md

 ```

 Here the usage shown is wrong.
-If you try this to excute `./bin/mycommand Alice` it will actually complains that `Alice` is an unknown command.
+If you try this to excute `./bin/myapplication Alice` it will actually complains that `Alice` is an unknown command.

 Futhermore, you probably want to show the help when the user ask for it.
-And you can try, but setting an `--help` option yourself would require to define all other options and arguments as optional, as you probably don't want that `./bin/mycommand --help` complains about `NAME` not being set.
+And you can try, but setting an `--help` option yourself would require to define all other options and arguments as optional, as you probably don't want that `./bin/myapplication --help` complains about `NAME` not being set.
-And setting everything optional defeat the purpose of having a library checking for required options an arguments for you.
+And setting everything optional defeat the purpose of having a library validating required options an arguments for you.

-So to fix all that **Clip** provide a special mechanism for the help.
+So to fix all that **Clip** provides a special mechanism for the help.
-We actually already seen it.
+We have used it already.

-When using `#parse`, **Clip** will check _before the parsing_ if the user input contains `--help` (or `help` if the command has nested commands).
+When using `#parse`, **Clip** checks _before the parsing_ if the user input contains `--help` (or `help` if the command has nested commands).
-If it is the case, it will return a special object `Help`.
+If it is the case, it returns a special object `Help`.
-The parsing will not be done, so missing required options or arguments will not raise an error.
+The parsing is not done, so missing required options or arguments don't raise an error.

 The `Help` object has two properties:

 * it inherits from `Clip::Mapper::Help`
-* it expose a method `#help`
+* it exposes a method `#help`

 The first property is useful when using nested commands.
 The `Help` type is generated for each command, so without this property you would have to check if the returned value from `#parse` is an `Help` object _for each available command_.